LCBRU/n3app01_reverse_proxy/README.md

-# n3app01_reverse_proxy
+# docker_nginx_app02

-Reverse proxy for n3app01 server
+Reverse proxy for applications hosted on APP02